 - One pilot demonstrator focusing on Mobility covering specific areas of transport, logistics and the Automotive industry.
-The pilot should work towards implementing the Connected and Automated Vehicle Alliance identified in the Automotive Action plan, in particular Pillars 3 (AI models) and 5 (Large-scale testing), which will be launched in 2025. - One pilot demonstrator focusing on another vertical sector such as energy, smart communities, industrial virtual worlds, agrifood or manufacturing.
+The pilot should support the strategy as developed by the Connected and Automated Vehicle Alliance identified in the Automotive Action plan, in particular Pillars 3 (AI models) and 5 (Large-scale testing), which will be launched in 2025. - One pilot demonstrator focusing on another vertical sector such as energy, smart communities, industrial virtual worlds, health, agrifood or manufacturing.